knewplay/multitasking/index.md

 > **Question: Does everything actually boil down to basic operations?**
 At a very fundamental level, yes.
 Every operation in a program ultimately gets compiled down to basic instructions that the CPU can understand.
 However, these instructions represent far more complex behaviors when combined, such as managing memory, handling network traffic, and rendering images in a video game.

 It is these operations that the RAM holds.
 However, there is also ... also have CPU cache is a smaller, faster memory that stores frequently accessed instructions and data for quick access.
-The CPU checks the cache first before reaching out to RAM.
+The CPU checks the cache first before accessing RAM.

+[Add illustration of desk/library analogy for better understanding cache/RAM/storage]

+> The way in which the computer decides what to store in the cache is beyond the scope of this article, however rest assured that there are sophisticated methods that the computer uses to decide what to store in cache based on what it predicts will be accessed most often.

-Memory management: Where instructions are stored (RAM vs. Cache).
+[Memory management: Where instructions are stored (RAM vs. Cache).]

 ### Title needed